Non-Hermitian quantum walks and non-Markovianity: the coin-position interaction: Metric formalism for the quantum walk

-\\ Construction of the metric requires calculating the eigenvalues and the eigenvectors of the walk operator.
-A walk operator constructed for $n$ step walk will therefore give a different metric then the metric for a $m$ step walk.
-Furthermore, calculating the eigenvectors and eigenvalues is a task which gets computationally harder with increasing matrix dimensions.
-For a two state walk that we have defined here, a 50 step walk will be represented by a $200\times 200$ matrix.
-Therefore, the method of calculating the reduced state through Fourier transforms is more computationally accurate and correspond to a infinite walk operator in position space.\\ Figure \ref{tracecomparisions} shows the trace of the reduced state constructed with and without the metric.
-The metric method of equation \eqref{momwalk} gives us a time independent trace and therefore, by changing the metric by a constant factor we can define a trace one density matrix.
-Below the exceptional point (the inset), the trace of the density matrices without metric correction oscillates around its asymptotic values, a trademark for the $\pt$ symmetric evolution.
-Above the exceptional point (which in the corresponding figure is $e^\gamma_{PT}=1.347$ for the chosen evolution parameters), the trace increases exponentially with time.
+Figure \ref{tracecomparisions} shows the trace of the reduced state constructed under the two formalisms without normalization.
+The metric method of equation \eqref{momwalk} gives us a time-independent trace and therefore, by changing the metric by a constant factor we can define a trace 1 density matrix.
+Below the exceptional point (the inset), the trace of the density matrices without metric correction oscillates around its asymptotic values, a trademark for the $\pt$-symmetric evolution.
+Above the exceptional point (which in the corresponding figure is $\delta_{PT}\sim 1.347$ for the chosen evolution parameters), the trace increases exponentially with time.